 Like it or not, hiring a scooter is the best way to see Vietnam.
 Lonely Planet calls Vietnam “an outrageously fun country to explore” – and perhaps it’s Vietnam’s greatest attribute that exploring here is easy – travellers need not trek far to find themselves well off the beaten track.

-And that track is getting beaten down fast: Australians are embracing Vietnam in record numbers – over 300,000 Australians are estimated to visit Vietnam in 2013.
+And that track is getting beaten down fast: Australians are embracing Vietnam in record numbers.

 If you don’t hire a scooter, you may find yourself elbow to elbow with the rest of your fellow countrymen.